 Colectivos & Minibuses

 Connecting hub towns with smaller ones on short-haul trips is an array of minibuses (called rapidito in Honduras, chiva in Panama, and colectivo in Costa Rica and Mexico).
 When available, these are cheaper than 1st-class buses and run frequently.
-The catch: they also make frequent stops and the driver knows no word for ‘full’.
+The catch: they also make frequent stops and the driver rarely considers them full.

 Remember that bus connections and border-crossing formalities can add extra time to the trip.